-LeanData Pricing (2026): What Revenue Teams Actually Pay
+LeanData Pricing (2026): What Revenue Teams Pay

 LeanData's pricing is org-based (not per-user), typically starting at $30K/year for mid-market companies.
 Enterprise implementations with matching and deduplication run $50K-$100K+.